Using Firebase and RevenueCat to notify users that their free trials are ending

 string and tokens

-array and figures out if the user is still on a free trial (i.e., they haven't already canceled).
+array and decides if the user is still on a free trial (i.e., they haven't already canceled).
 It does this by querying the customers

-collection and getting the customer document created (and continually updated) by RevenueCat.
+collection and fetching the customer document created (and continually updated) by RevenueCat.

 It checks if the document contains the correct product identifier (much like the client function above) and ensures the user is still on trial by checking the period_type